With a year-long of different MCO, how much has it impacted the Malaysian economy?

 With the future looking bleak, what can we do as a society, to improve the economy from deteriorating even further?

 While it’s hard to take major actions during this EMCO period, we all have a role to play as a society to help those affected by the economy and to keep holding onto hope that recovery is right around the corner.
 The most important thing is always to remember to help those around you by supporting local businesses and, following the white flag movement, donating to those in need whenever and however possible.

 While we look forward to a recovered future, let’s never forget the people that make up the economy.

 Afrina Arfa is currently pursuing a Bachelor’s in Business (Hons) Finance and Economics at Taylor's University.
 She is currently an active member of Taylor’s Orientation Leaders and Taylor’s ETC Magazine Club.

-Pursuing a Degree in Finance & Economics goes beyond macros and micros.
-Taylorian Afrina shares what you need to know before joining one.READ MORE
+Pursuing a Finance and Economics Degree in Malaysia goes beyond macros and micros.
+We share what you need to know before enrolling.READ MORE

 Vaccination is a key tool in slowing the spread of COVID-19 yet many are skeptical of it.
 We discuss both perspectives so you can make an informed decision.READ MORE

 This programme equips students with an understanding of economic behaviour and an extensive knowledge of the financial sector.FIND OUT MORE